MichaelDurfey/photomarket/README.md

 The frontend talks to the backend’s `/graphql` endpoint.
 If you change ports or enable HTTPS, point the frontend at the correct URL via environment variables (see `backend/README.md` for details).

+### To sign in via Oauth to Adobe Lightroom

+- Make sure you're utilizing Https
+- navigate to the backend servers `/auth/adobe` endpoint.
+  (This should redirect you to adobe for the Oauth.)
+- Once you've logged in on the Adobe site, the temporary auth code must be added as a query param to the `/auth/adobe/callback?code=<your code>` route like so.

 ## Project structure (high level)

 ```text